top of page

 Objective: To improve vocabulary and initiate speech.

 How to Do It: Use picture cards with images of everyday objects.
 Show a card to your child and pronounce the name of the object.
 Ask your child to repeat after you.
-Gradually, ask them to identify the object in the card by themselves.
+Gradually, encourage them to identify the object on their own.
+This approach enriches your child’s vocabulary.

 3. Singing Therapy